kevinhainline/NIRCPrepareMock/README.md

 that encompasses 68% of the residuals around 0.
 NMAD is Normalized Median Absolute Deviation of the residuals, which is defined as `NMAD(delta_z) = 1.48 * Median(abs(delta_z))`.
 Then there's the fraction of outliers with `abs(delta_z) > 0.15`.
-This is done for all objects, those above the given SNR value, and then those with various photo-z code flags.
+This is done for all objects, and then those with various photo-z code flags.

-Note: I would try this out with a SNR limit of 0, since many codes, like BPZ and EAZY, have flags that do an excellent job discerning good fits.

 ### `Explore_Outliers.py`
 This script allows you to look at the galaxy properties of individual selected outliers.